newicon/innovation-manifesto.org/README.md

 ## Open Innovation
 Embrace and foster open innovation.
 Lessons from software show that if you are not actively encouraging and embracing open source you’ll likely be replaced by it.

-## Abundance mindset
+## Abundance, safe and growth mindset
-Adopting an abundance mindset with exponential growth - it more likely than linear.
+Adopting an abundance mindset with exponential growth - it's more likely than linear.
+Oppinion and collaboration and phscological safety is a must - there is no such thing as a crzy/silly idea, these spark new thoughts.

 ## Humans first
 Computer says yes!
 All processes and innovations and technologies start and end with humans, ensure everyone is considered.